tskirvin/puppet-puppet/README.md

     run_in_noop  If set, don't make any changes with a puppet run.
                  Defaults to false.
     server       The main puppet server name.
+Required, no default. timeout      How long to wait for a catalog from the master?
+No default.
+                 Corresponds to 'configtimeout'.
-Required, no default. use_puppetdb If set, turns on puppetdb for storeconfigs.
+    use_puppetdb If set, turns on puppetdb for storeconfigs.
 Defaults to off.